elerch/aws-sdk-for-zig/README.md

 This library mimics the aws c libraries for it's work, so it operates like most other 'AWS things'. [/src/main.zig](src/main.zig) gives you a handful of examples for working with services.
-For local testing or alternative endpoints, there's no real standard, so there is code to look for `AWS_ENDPOINT_URL` environment variable that will supersede all other configuration.
+For local testing or alternative endpoints, there's no real standard, so there is code to look for an environment variable `AWS_ENDPOINT_URL` variable that will supersede all other configuration.

 Limitations
 -----------